dl-romero/neptune_exporter_aio_installer/README.md

 Manage Configurations:

-    _Fusion_:
+Fusion_:
     Configuration File: /etc/neptune_exporter/configuration/fusion.yml

-        ```
-        sudo vi /etc/neptune_exporter/configuration/fusion.yml
-        ```

-    _Apex_:
+Apex:
     Configuration File: /etc/neptune_exporter/configuration/apex.yml

-        ```
-        sudo vi /etc/neptune_exporter/configuration/apex.yml
-        ```

-        The default file looks like this.
     You can add, remove, modify the apex_auths as long as its in Yaml format.

-        ```
-        apex_auths:
-          default:
-            username: admin
-            password: 1234
-            # Add as many authentication modules as you would like below these lines.
-            # Helpful if you have multiple Apex with differrent login credentials.
-          custom:
-            username: ""
-            password: ""
-        ```

     If you add, remove, modify any of the apex_auths (outside of the username/password), you most likely need to update the prometheus.yml file as well.

 ### _Other App Install Scripts_
 Prometheus